OpenDataServices/developer-docs/tests.md

 e.g. `py.test -k humanize` will run all the tests with the word humanize in them e.g. `py.test -k 'humanize or index'` will run all the tests with the word 'humanize' and the tests with the word 'index' in them

+## Sites hosted on Read The Docs

+Always test your branch builds on Read The Docs.
+Do not assume a successful build on Travis means it will build on Read The Docs.

+For this you will need to be an admin in the Read The Docs project.

+Enable your branch in https://readthedocs.org/dashboard/PROJECTNAME/versions/

+Note that Read The Docs does not always pick up new branches - you may have to go to https://readthedocs.org/projects/PROJECTNAME/builds/ and trigger a new build (on any branch) before new branches will be picked up and appear in the admin page.